MtitiTendai/Treatment_Recommender/README.md

-# 🧠 Personalized Treatment Recommendation System
+# 🧠 Personalized Treatment Recommender System

 This project is a **machine learning-based web application** designed to provide **personalized medication and treatment suggestions** based on patient data.
 The system allows users to **sign up or log in**, input health-related information, and receive intelligent treatment recommendations through a trained ML model.